Distance: 24 miles out and back

-A fine, not-hard ride in the area is Mill Creek Rd., across the valley from Pine Flat Rd. and a bit south, off Westside Rd. (or 4 miles north of Sweetwater Springs Rd. on Westside Rd., if you’re coming from that ride).
+A nice, moderately climbing ride in the area is Mill Creek Rd., across the valley from Pine Flat Rd. and a bit south, off Westside Rd. (or 4 miles north of Sweetwater Springs Rd. on Westside Rd., if you’re coming from that ride).
 Don’t confuse it with the other two Mill Creek Road rides in Bestrides.
-It’s a 20-mile out-and-back through sweet redwoods along a creek—a completely different ecosystem than Pine Flat’s grass and oak hills or the valley roads’ gently rolling, vinyard-covered bumps.
-It begins with 1/4 mile of stiff climbing, but then is mellow rolling over 3-5% bumps for 8.5 more miles.
-At that point the road takes a sharp L turn and rises at a painful 14-17% for the next 1/2 mile, then climbs moderately for the last mile until the pavement ends at a ranch driveway and you turn around.
-Out and back you’ll climb about 2000 ft., much of it in those two short steep pitches at the beginning and near the end, so if you’re looking for truly mellow, just park at the top of the first climb (there’s a nice dirt turn-out)and turn around before the second (you’ll know it when you see it)—the outbound ride then becomes 8 mi. and 820 ft (just over half the vert).
+It’s a 20-mile out-and-back through redwoods and deciduous forest along a nice little creek—a completely different ecosystem than Pine Flat’s grass and oak hills or the valley roads’ gently rolling, vineyard-covered bumps.
+It begins with 1/4 mile of stiff climbing, but then is mellow rolling over 3-7% bumps for 8 more miles.
+At that point the road takes a sharp L turn and rises at a painful pitch that touches 17% for the next 1/2 mile, then climbs less painfully for the last mile until the pavement ends at a ranch driveway and you turn around.
+On the ride out you’ll climb about 1420 ft. (in 9 mi.).
+If that’s more than you want to do, just park at the top of the first climb (there’s a nice dirt turn-out)and turn around before the second (you’ll know it when you see it)—the outbound ride then becomes 8 mi. and 820 ft (just over half the vert).
 Since the outbound ride follows a creek upstream, the return ride is fast and almost effortless.
-The pavement is often poor, but it’s not awful, and there’s almost always a clean line through the patches on the descent, so it rarely interferes with your fun.
-It’s such a good ride that I’m giving it a photo, a rare honor for an Adding Miles ride.
+This is Sonoma County, so the pavement varies from OK to lousy—a definite nuisance but not a deal-breaker.

 I wouldn’t ride Alexander Valley Rd., the road that goes the other way from the Jimtown Store, for fun.
 It’s a flat, essentially straight road through typical picture-book wine country, but the traffic is often busy enough to be a problem.
 It does have the distinct advantage that it takes you to Healdsburg, a town celebrated in story and song for its food and general charm.
 Avoid Dry Creek Rd. except perhaps on a weekday morning in winter—it’s a major route for winery-hopping.